patchbae/jekyll-now/techtip1.md

 ---
 layout: page
-title: Set Gmail as Your Defaul Email Client for Mailto Links
+title: Set Gmail as Your Defaut Email Client for Mailto Links
 permalink: /techtip1/

 ---